Tuesday, December 30, 2014

 This is a snippet of my life, the third in a series inspired by Reader's Digest 100-word story challenge.

 When I first moved to Northern Virginia some thirty years ago and commuted by metro, I was shocked at the frantic pace of the crowd at Metro Center.
-Now I am one of those who hurry from one train to the next and walk up/down the escalator rather than merely ride it.
+Now I am one of those who hurry from one train to the next and walk up/down the escalator rather than merely riding it.
 One day I stumbled upon a suitcase pulled by a man.
 He shouted, “This is not a soccer field, lady.”
 A bit bewildered, I ignored him, figuring he was angry or even dangerous.
 As I charged past him, he said, “You play soccer, don’t you?
 I’m your ref.”

 Friday, August 22, 2014